nooraldeen00/Best-Price-Groceries/README.md

 # ▶️ How to Use the Project
 1- Start a web server (e.g., Apache or XAMPP) and include all project files.

-2- Access the project in your browser via the server (e.g., http://localhost/Best-Price-Groceries).
+2- Access the project in your browser via the server.

 3- Use the interface: